armyk9/whatmatters/README.md

 - **`whatmatters.go`**: Automates the collection of Remote Code Execution (RCE) exploits from the past 12 months, using RSS feeds from popular exploit code publishers like ExploitDB and PacketStormSecurity.
 It downloads relevant exploit code into a folder, making it easier to track emerging threats.

-- **`vulns_report.go`**: Generates a 1-page HTML listing of the retrieved exploits, organized into a clean table format.
+- **`exploits_list.go`**: Generates a 1-page HTML listing of the retrieved exploits, organized into a clean table format.
 The report includes clickable links to detailed information for each exploit, allowing quick review of vulnerabilities published over a given period.

 ## Purpose